schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

 - Try to change the program above so that the outer loop iterates over the columns and the inner loop iterates over the rows.
 We still create a negative image, but you can see that the pixels update in a very different order.

 - Download an image from the internet.
-Save it in the same location

-.. caution:: If you are using Thonny, be careful to save any image you are experimenting with in the same folder as the Python file you create.
+Save it in the same folder as the Python script you are executing, then change your script to create the negative of the image you downloaded.

 Check Your Understanding